 The business owner is legally liable for all the debts, which may be a problem in the event that the business is contracted to provide services that it cannot deliver. - Simplified Setup Process

-The setup of a sole trader business entity in the UAE is relatively easy, and in most cases, the legal formalities might be less compared with other legal entities.
+The registration of a sole trader business entity in the UAE is relatively easy, and in most cases, the legal formalities might be less compared with other legal entities.

 Benefits of Sole Proprietorship in the UAE